 While it does have 4K video capture capabilities, it’s limited to 25fps, with an added crop factor to consider.

 In build, too, the RP punches real hard.
 Despite its light weight, it’s got a solid build, feels comfortable in the hand and the external button layout is intuitive.
 The rear LCD screen is vari-angle, so can be flipped right round to make it a great camera for vlogging.
 It even comes with headphone and microphone jacks.

 Where can I buy the Canon EOS RP in Australia?

 Despite being older, the Canon EOS RP gives the the Nikon Z5 some stiff competition.
-Heck, it can even hold its own against the higher-specced EOS R. But from the price point of view, Canon EOS RP emerges as the clear winner.
-You can now get your hands on this great camera at most of Australia’s major camera retailers, like Ted’s Cameras, Digital Camera World and CameraPro, while you can find it often discounted on Amazon.
+Heck, it can even hold its own against the higher-specced EOS R. But from the price point of view, Canon EOS RP emerges as the clear winner – it carries an RRP of $1,799 in Australia, but you can find it for less at several retailers quite often.
+This great little mirrorless is available to purchase from all major Australian camera retailers Ted’s Cameras, Digital Camera Warehouse and CameraPro, while you can find it often discounted on Amazon.
 You can also find it at retailers such as JB Hi-Fi and eBay.